jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (c) a decision concerning an entitlement of the person to a payment of an Australian wine producer rebate were a decision by the Federal Commissioner of Taxation for Australia concerning an entitlement of the person to a refund of a tax imposed by the Commonwealth of Australia:
   (d) a payment to the person of an Australian wine producer rebate were a refund by the Federal Commissioner of Taxation for Australia of a tax imposed by the Commonwealth of Australia.

-## Part 2 — Commissioner and Department
+## Part 2 — Commissioner and department

 ### 5 Inland Revenue Department
-There shall continue to be a Department of State, to be known as the Inland Revenue Department, which shall be the same Department as the Inland Revenue Department continued under the Inland Revenue Department Act 1974.
+There shall continue to be a department of State, to be known as the Inland Revenue Department, which shall be the same department as the Inland Revenue Department continued under the Inland Revenue Department Act 1974.

 ### 6 Responsibility on Ministers and officials to protect integrity of tax system
 (1) Every Minister and every officer of any government agency having responsibilities under this Act or any other Act in relation to the collection of taxes and other functions under the Inland Revenue Acts are at all times to use their best endeavours to protect the integrity of the tax system.